-"Basement" See Article III, Section 9.2.
+"Basement" As defined in Article III, Section 9.3.4.
 Any area of a building having its floor subgrade on all sides.

 "Billboard" A sign that directs attention to a business, commodity, service or entertainment conducted, sold or offered at a location other than the premises on which the sign is located.
 (Adopted March 2012)